 Guide to Dog-Friendly Beaches in Wales: North, South & West

-If you are planning a trip to Wales with your pup, you will almost certainly want to visit one of the fantastic dog-friendly beaches along the coastline.
+If you are planning a trip with your pup, you will almost certainly want to visit at least one of these fantastic welsh beaches for dogs.
 Come rain or shine there are plenty of options – from sandy stretches perfect for playing to quaint village-side beaches with plenty of amenities.

 But with over 400 beaches to choose from, it’s fair to say you’ll be spoilt for choice.
 Fortunately, by taking a look at our guide, you’ll ensure you’re visiting the best beaches in Wales for dogs.